arielherself/espresso/README.raw.md

 [<strong>Oleksiy Arestovych</strong>](https://www.economist.com/europe/2022/04/25/an-interview-with-oleksiy-arestovych-military-adviser-to-ukraines-presidency), a senior Ukrainian presidential adviser, resigned this morning.
 Mr Arestovych apologised for comments he made suggesting that the <strong>Russian missile </strong>which hit an apartment building in the Ukrainian city of Dnipro on Saturday had been struck down by Ukrainian air defences.
 Ukrainian officials say that the building was hit by a Russian Kh-22 missile, which their defences are not capable of shooting down.

 [<strong>Nguyen Xuan Phuc</strong>](https://www.economist.com/asia/2021/02/04/the-surprising-choice-to-lead-vietnams-communist-party), the president of<strong> Vietnam</strong>, resigned.
-The ruling Communist Party accused him of being responsible for “wrongdoings” committed by senior ministers who worked for him before he became President.
+The ruling Communist Party accused him of being responsible for “wrongdoings” committed by senior ministers who worked for him before he became president.
 He is the latest in a series of officials to leave office in an anti-corruption crackdown orchestrated by the government.
 In 2022, 539 party members were prosecuted for corruption.

 Listen to an abridged version of the subscriber-only briefing.